rmscode/binary-garden/docs/index.md

     -Ricky

-## Navigation
+## Navigating and reading the Docs

-Navigate between sections using the left sidebar.
-The right sidebar contains a table of content for the current section/page.
+The left sidebar contains the main/categorical sections of the docs.
+The right sidebar contains the table of contents (sub-sections) for each main section.

+### Annotations

+Material for mkdocs has an annotations feature that I use heavily to insert important information within code blocks.
+If you see one, read it.
+They look like this - (1).
+{ .annotate }

+1.  :-)

+### Admonitions

+Material for mkdocs has an admonitions feature that I attempt to make good use of throughout my documentation.

+!!! note

+!!! abstract

+!!! info

+!!! tip

+!!! example

+!!! success

+!!! question

+!!! warning

+!!! failure

+!!! danger

+!!! bug

+!!! quote